 - The Central New York Wilderness Search & Rescue crew will be on hand to help.
 Let’s try to ensure they’re bored.

-- 26K cut-off: Runners will not be allowed to continue on the second loop of the 26K after 1 hour and 50 minutes.
+- 26K cut-off: Runners will not be allowed to continue on the second loop of the 26K after 2 hours.

 - Composting toilets are available at the start/finish; showers are available only for Camp Earth Connection campers.